Language shift: Ethiopia

 In Ethiopia, various populations of Nilotic origin have shifted languages over the centuries, adopting the idioms of their Afro-Asiatic-speaking neighbors in the northern areas.
 Among these groups are the Daasanach or Marille, who today speak the Daasanach language.
 It belongs to the Cushitic branch of the Afro-Asiatic family.
 However, modern genetic analysis of the Daasanach indicates that they are more closely related to Nilo-Saharan and Niger-Congo-speaking populations inhabiting Tanzania than they are to the Cushitic and Semitic Afro-Asiatic-speaking populations of Ethiopia.
 This suggests that the Daasanach were originally Nilo-Saharan speakers, sharing common origins with the Pokot.
 In the 19th century, the Nilotic ancestors of these two populations are believed to have begun separate migrations, with one group heading southwards into the African Great Lakes region and the other group settling in southern Ethiopia.
 There, the early Daasanach Nilotes would have come into contact with a Cushitic-speaking population, and eventually adopted this group's Afro-Asiatic language.

 Finland

 Finland still has coastal Swedish-speaking enclaves, unlike Estonia where the last coastal Swedes were decimated or escaped to Sweden in 1944.
-As Finland was part of the Sweden realm from the Middle Ages until 1809, the language of education was Swedish, with Finnish being allowed as a medium of education at the university only in the 19th century, and the first thesis in Finnish being published in 1858.
+As Finland was part of the Swedish realm from the Middle Ages until 1809 when it was transferred to the control of the Russian tsar under a personal union, the language of education was Swedish, with Finnish being allowed as a medium of education at the university only in the 19th century, and the first thesis in Finnish being published in 1858.
+The Grand Duchy of Finland – initially a region enjoying significant cultural and governmental autonomy from the Russian Empire – continued the use of Swedish in administration and higher education, only embarking on a policy of Russification later on.
 Several of the coastal cities were multilingual; Viipuri had newspapers in Swedish, Finnish, Russian and German.
 However, the industrialization in the prewar era and especially the postwar era and the "escape from the countryside" of the 1960s changed the demography of the major cities and led to Finnish dominating.
 While Helsinki was a predominantly Swedish-speaking city prior to the turn of the 20th century, the Swedish-speaking minority is now about 6% of the population.